IMPORTANT: Floe is heavily under development. This manual is a work-in-progress.

 floe.new_library

 Creates a new library.
-It takes one parameter: a table of configuration and returns a new library object.
-You should only call this once.
+It takes one parameter: a table of configuration.
+It returns a new library object.
+You should only create one library in your script.
+Return the library at the end of your script.

 local library = floe.new_library({